2023 - Full Course (1.5 - 5 hrs):

 Second Skin - big (1100 ft) - will take you from the bottom of Windsor Chair along the ski area boundary on Rodger's Way past the bottom of Aerial chair and will head up Caliban -> Upper Dream.
 The transition will be located at the top of Aerial Chair (7450 ft).
 Transition #3 - top of Aerial

-Third Skin - big (1100 ft) - will follow the fire road for short time, then you'll start cutting up between two drainages.
+Third Skin - big (1100 ft) - will follow the flat fire road for a short time, then you'll start cutting up between two drainages.
 Once sufficiently above the drainage, you'll start veering left switch backing up past another fire road (40S30).
 Keep climbing up to the top of the Honey Pot.
 Transition #5 - Honey Pot (7100 ft)

 Third Descent (1100 ft) - Stay skier's left of the climber's track, making your way down the Honey Pot, cross the fire road, cross the drainage, and make your way down to the second fire road.
 Be aware of other racers skinning up the fireroad here.
 You'll arrive back at Transition #4/6 (6000 ft)